 A commercial practice is aggressive if the following occur:

-• it causes, or is likely to cause, you to take a different decision about a product
+- it is likely to cause you to take a different transactional decision about a product

-There are a range of factors that are considered when deciding whether a trader has used harassment, coercion or undue influence:
+There are a range of factors that are considered when deciding whether a trader's commercial practice has used harassment, coercion or undue influence:

-• use of threatening or abusive language or behaviour
+- use of threatening or abusive language / behaviour

-• exploiting you or your circumstances in a way that affected your judgement and decision
+- exploiting any of your vulnerabilities in a way that impairs your judgement and affects your decision making

-An example of an aggressive commercial practice would be a visit from a salesperson to your home that lasted an unreasonable length of time, perhaps hours and made you feel vulnerable and under pressure.
-The salesperson may tell you they will not leave your home until you sign a contract, they may deliberately set out to confuse you over the contract price and they might even lose their temper.
-All these tactics are designed to pressure you into going ahead with the deal.
+An example of an aggressive commercial practice would be a visit from a salesperson to your home that lasted an unreasonable length of time (perhaps hours), which made you feel vulnerable and under pressure.
+The salesperson may tell you that they will not leave your home until you sign a contract; they may deliberately set out to confuse you over the contract price; they might even lose their temper.
+All of these tactics are designed to pressure you into going ahead with the deal.

 COMMERCIAL PRACTICES THAT ARE BANNED OUTRIGHT

-The Regulations include a list of commercial practices that are considered so unfair that they are banned in all circumstances (the commercial practice does not have to affect your decision regarding the product).
+The DMCCA includes a list of commercial practices that are considered so unfair that they are banned in all circumstances (the commercial practice does not have to affect your decision regarding the product).

-Schedule 1 to the Regulations sets out the banned practices in more detail.
+Schedule 20 to the DMCCA sets out the banned practices in more detail.
 They are summarised below:

 Code of conduct and authorisation:

-• displaying a trust mark or quality mark without authorisation
+- displaying a trust mark, quality mark or equivalent without having obtained the necessary authorisation

-• falsely claiming that a code of conduct has approval from a public body or other organisation - for example, a trader falsely claiming their code is 'Trading Standards approved'
+- falsely claiming that a code of conduct has approval from a public or private body - for example, a trader falsely claiming their code is 'Trading Standards approved'

-• claiming that a trader or a product has been approved, endorsed or authorised when they have not - for example, a trader falsely claims they are members of, and certified by, a trade association
+- claiming that a trader, a trader's commercial practice or a product has been approved, endorsed or authorised by a public or private body when they have not (for example, a trader falsely claims they are members of, and certified by, a trade association), or that the terms of the approval, endorsement or authorisation have not, or are not, being complied with

 Product availability and advertising:

-• bait and switch - for example, a trader offers a skin care product for sale at a certain price, without any intention of supplying it, because their real intention is to switch the sale to another product
+- making an invitation to purchase products at a specified price and then refusing to show the product to you, refusing to take an order for it, deliver it within a reasonable time or demonstrating a faulty sample because the intention is to promote a different product.
+This is know as bait and switch.
+For example, a trader offers a skincare product for sale at a certain price, without any intention of supplying it, because their real intention is to switch the sale to another more expensive product

-• stating that there is a time limit on the availability of a product to get you to make a quick decision - for example, the 'special promotional price' ends in 12 hours
+- stating that there is a time limit on the availability of a product, or that it will only be available on particular terms for a limited time, to get you to make a quick decision - for example, the 'special promotional price' ends in 12 hours

 Pyramid schemes and prize draws:

-• pyramid schemes.
+- establishing, operating or promoting a pyramid scheme.
 These are schemes that claim to reward you for recruiting others into the scheme.
 Once recruited, you are then encouraged to recruit others and so the chain goes on.
 Invariably, the one who makes the money is the fraudster at the top of the chain whilst those further down lose their money

-• creating a false impression that you have won or will win a prize if you carry out a certain act, when there is no prize available or you must pay to claim it
+- creating a false impression that you have won or will win a prize if you carry out a certain act, when there is no prize available or you must pay money or incur a cost in order to claim it

 Inertia selling:

-• demanding payment for, or the return of, products you did not ask for - for example, sending you a pen and stationery in the post without you having ordered them and then asking for payment
+- demanding payment for the return of, or the safe storage of, products that you did not ask for - for example, sending you a pen and stationery in the post without you having ordered them and then asking for payment

 Misleading claims about the law / identity:

-• claiming that a product can legally be sold when it cannot - for example, a trader may claim they own the product and can sell it on, when this is not true
+- claiming or creating the impression that a product can legally be sold when it cannot - for example, a trader may claim they own the product and can sell it on, when this is not true

-• a trader falsely claiming they are a consumer to avoid their legal obligations to you, for example advertising a car for sale 'privately' when the seller is a motor trader
+- a trader falsely claiming they are not acting in relation to their business or representing themselves as a consumer to avoid their legal obligations to you - for example, advertising a car for sale 'privately' when the seller is actually a motor trader

 High pressure selling / claims:

-• making a false claim about risks to personal security if you do not purchase the product - for example, claiming you are vulnerable to being burgled if you do not buy an expensive security system
+- making a false claim about risks to personal security or safety to you, a member of your family or anyone living in your home if you do not purchase the product - for example, claiming you are vulnerable to being burgled if you do not buy an expensive security system

-• during a personal visit to your home, ignoring your request to leave and not return
+- during a personal visit to your home, ignoring your request to leave and not return (except where justified to enforce a contractual obligation)

-• persistent and unwanted contact - for example, by phone or email
+- persistent and unwanted contact - for example, by phone or email (except where justified to enforce a contractual obligation)

-• informing you that the trader's job is under threat if you do not buy a product
+- informing you that the trader's job or livelihood is under threat if you do not buy a product

 Misleading claims:

-• falsely claiming that the product can cure health ailments
+- falsely claiming that the product can cure health ailments or modify your appearance

 WHAT HAPPENS IF A TRADER ENGAGES IN AN UNFAIR COMMERCIAL PRACTICE?

-If you believe a trader has misled you or behaved aggressively, report it to the Citizens Advice consumer service for referral to trading standards.
+If you have a complaint, you can report it to the Citizens Advice consumer service / Advice Direct Scotland for referral to Trading Standards (contact details can be found at the end of this guide).

 DO I HAVE ANY RIGHTS?

-If you enter a contract because a trader engaged in a misleading action or because they used an aggressive commercial practice, the Consumer Protection from Unfair Trading Regulations 2008 give you rights to redress: the right to unwind the contract, the right to a discount and the right to damages.
-Take note that these rights do not apply to misleading omissions.
-See 'Misleading and aggressive practices: your right to redress' for more information.
+The Consumer Protection from Unfair Trading Regulations 2008 (CPRs) include provisions that give you rights of redress if a trader has engaged in an unfair commercial practice involving a misleading action or an aggressive practice: the right to unwind the contract, the right to a discount and the right to damages.
+See 'Misleading and aggressive practices: rights of redress' for more information.

 These rights are in addition to the rights and remedies you have under the Consumer Rights Act 2015 when you make a contract with a trader for the supply of goods, services and digital content.